Confessions of a Thug (novel)

 Confessions of a Thug is an English novel written by Philip Meadows Taylor in 1839 based on the Thuggee cult in India.
 It was a best-seller in 19th-century Britain, becoming the British Empire's most sensational ethnographic fiction in the first half of the 19th century; its avid readers included Queen Victoria.
 It was one of the best-selling crime novels of the 19th century, and was the most influential novel about India prior to Rudyard Kipling's Kim (1901).
 The novel's popularity established the word "thug" in the English language.

 Plot

-The plot revolves around a fictional anti-hero protagonist, Ameer Ali, a Muslim thug.
+The plot revolves around a fictional anti-hero protagonist, Ameer Ali, a Shia thug.
 This book is a tale of crime and retribution in India, beginning in the late 18th century and ending in 1832.
 The story lays bare the practices of the Thugs, or "deceivers" as they were called, who murdered travellers for money and valuables.
 This work was originally published in 1839 and reprinted in 1873.